pivotal/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 By selecting components, the supply chain aggregates each component's configuration as a single API specification for the [Workload].

-> **Note** It is likely that Workload will be named to something else in a later Tanzu Application Platform release.
+> **Note** It is likely that Workload will be renamed to something else in a later Tanzu Application Platform release.
 Additional support for overriding configuration within a SupplyChain will be also be released, allowing Platform Engineers to configure values developers don't need to know about.

 ### Supply Chains enforce immutability